stuhlmueller/gpt.el/README.md

 # gpt.el

 gpt.el is a simple Emacs package that lets you interact with instruction-following language models like ChatGPT and GPT-4 from your editor.
-You can type a natural language command (with history and completion support) and optionally use the current region as input for the model.
+You can type a natural language command (with history and completion support) and optionally use the current region or all visible buffers as input for the model.
 The package displays the output of the model in a temporary buffer, and updates it as the model generates more text.
 You can issue follow-up commands that provide the interaction history in that buffer as context.
-You can also browse and save the command history to a file for later reference.
+You can also browse, save, and clear the command history for later reference.

 ## Installation